Which is the difference between microcement and polished concrete?

 Where is it recommended to use?
 Its fullness can be experienced when applied on floors, although there are still different defenders on both sides and it is not clear whether polished concrete or microcement floors are better.
 It can also be applied on swimming pools, fireplaces, stairs, bathrooms or furniture (if these are created).

-Round 2: Similarity or difference between microcement and polished concrete.
+Round 2: comparative between microcement and polished concrete

 cementec product cube to explain the difference between microcement and polished concrete